reiterlab/treeomics/README.md

 ### What is Treeomics?
 Treeomics is a computational tool to reconstruct the phylogeny of metastases with commonly available sequencing technologies.
-The tool detects putative artifacts in noisy sequencing data and can therefore infer robust evolutionary trees.
+The tool detects putative artifacts in noisy sequencing data and infers robust evolutionary trees across a variety of evaluated scenarios.
+For more details, see our publication *Reconstructing metastatic seeding patterns of human cancers* ([http://dx.doi.org/10.1101/048157](http://dx.doi.org/10.1101/048157))

 <img align="middle" src="repository_illustration.png">